On this page:

 Appointments are not necessary as we operate a ticketing system and are open at the following locations and times:

 For any comments or suggestions regarding our service please contact the Phlebotomy Service Manager – 020 8725 6726

 ADULT BLOOD TESTS

 Lanesborough Wing, ground floor, St George’s Hospital

-There is also a Saturday morning service from 8.30am-12 noon which is available for patients with request forms from their GP only.
+There is also a Saturday morning service from 8.30am-12 noon (last ticket 11.45am) which is available for patients with request forms from their GP only.
 (N.B.
 This service is not available on the Saturday before a Bank Holiday).

 St John’s Therapy Centre